The Sir Richard Williams Foundation conducts its operations independently and has no political or industry ties.

 Air Marshal (Retd) Errol McCormack AO

-Errol McCormack joined the RAAF as an aircrew cadet in March 1962 after completing an apprenticeship as a fitter and turner.
+Errol McCormack joined the RAAF as an aircrew cadet in March 1962 after completing an apprenticeship as a fitter and turner and three years of a Diploma of Mechanical, Electrical and Civil Engineering.

-On graduation he was assigned fast jet and completed tours in South East Asia (Malaysia, Singapore, Thailand and Borneo) on the F-86 Sabre, Vietnam on the Canberra bomber, US on the F-111A and US on the RF-4C Reconnaissance Phantom.
+On graduation he was assigned fast jet and completed e, Vietnam on the Canberra bomber, US on the F-111A and the RF-4C Reconnaissance Phantom.

 He has commanded at squadron, wing and Air Force levels.

 Errol McCormack retired from the RAAF as Chief of Air Force in May 2001.
 Since then he has sat on local company boards and consulted for many local and foreign companies dealing with Defence.
-In October 2019 he divested himself of all commercial commitments and now conducts pro bono activities only.
+He is a member of the Board of the Sir Richard Williams Foundation; a think tank that he formed in 2008.

 Gus McLachlan commenced his career at the Royal Military College, graduating with a Bachelor of Arts Degree in 1985.
 He completed his 37-year career with the Australian Army, retiring as a Major General in December 2018.

-On leaving the military, Gus McLachlan was appointed Adjunct Professor at Monash University where he advises on Defence research.
-He is a Director of the Williams Foundation, a National Security “Think Tank” and is on the Board of US and Australian Defence technology companies.
+On leaving the military, Gus McLachlan was appointed Adjunct Professor at Monash University where he advises on Defence research and he is a Director of the Williams Foundation, a National Security “Think Tank”.
+Gus is on the Australian board of L3 Harris, a US defence technology company, and NIOA an exciting Australian defence industry prime contractor.

 Gus McLachlan has been responsible for generating Australian Defence capability in cyber space, electronic warfare and command and control systems.
 He completed two years as Head of Army Modernisation, during which time he worked closely with industry to commence a major recapitalisation of Army equipment and to network the systems of the Army.